KNIGHTTH0R/TwitterClassifier/README.txt

 This project is available under the GPL-3.0+ License.

-Original source code by John Ryan.
+Original source code by M. Hart.
 Uploaded to be shared with the HackHarassment Community.

 Classifier and scraper of Twitter data.